 - You can connect to your school, business, or corporate network via the cloud with Azure Active Directory

 - Pro users can make use of powerful management tools for single sign-on and more control over devices

 - Windows Update for Business

-- Other numerous incredible features are included in Pro edition of Windows 10
+- Other numerous incredible features are included in the Pro edition of Windows 10

 Features not available

-Features that are not available are as follow:
+Features that are not available are as follows: